Beat Effects

 If you want to specify chords on top of your beats this can be done via the ch "ChordName"

-effect.
-This will annotate on the beat the chord name.
+This will annotate the chord name above the beat.

 Chord Diagrams

-You can also define chord diagrams for each chord.
-For this a global metadata chord
+can define the chord diagram for each chord.

 .
-For all strings a value must be defined, x
+A value must be defined for all strings. x

 annotates that the string is not played.